richelbilderbeek/bbbq_article/revision/README.md

 As requested, we have added another source of data for naturally occurring epitopes, which is the IEDB (the Immune Epitope Database), resulting in a rewrite of paragraph 2.2 ('Peptide Elution Studies') and an new figure 2.
-The added data strengthened the message of this paper.
+The collection of this new data was the main reason for needing the extended amount of time.
+The added IEDB data strengthened the message of this paper.

 ## Reviewer 1